 BCL6 and Endometriosis

-ReceptivaDx is a test specifically for fertility patients looking for answers to a diagnosis of unexplained infertility, recurrent pregnancy loss, or failed IVF.
+ReceptivaDx is a test specifically for fertility patients looking for answers to a diagnosis of unexplained infertility, recurrent pregnancy loss, or IVF failure.
 We test for the presence of BCL6 in the uterine lining.
+During the collection period, BCL6 should not be there.
 If found, BCL6 is an indicator of inflammation that is highly associated with endometriosis.
-Before ReceptivaDx, potential IVF patients would go through 3 or more transfers with many never getting pregnant and many never even knowing that undetected endometriosis was the cause of their infertility.
+Before ReceptivaDx, potential IVF patients would go through three or more transfers, with many never getting pregnant and many never even knowing that undetected endometriosis was the cause of their infertility.
 With our testing, results come within five to six days and can give patients a quicker route to success.
 The more you know about the potential causes of infertility, the better equipped you will be to find a treatment plan that is right for you.

-At RecpetivaDx, we want to assist potential IVF patients in getting the help that they may need.
-Contact us today about the test and to learn more about your options for infertility treatment.
+For more information, go to ReceptivaDx.com.
+At ReceptivaDx, we want to assist potential IVF patients in getting the help that they may need.
+Contact us today to learn more about the test and your options for infertility treatment.